 Whether you're managing 20 laptops or 2,000, GroWrk gives you the tools to recover IT assets securely, sustainably, and at scale.
 Schedule a demo to learn more.

-IT asset recovery is more than just a mere hardware asset disposal procedure; it's a sustainable implementation strategy that breathes new life into aging equipment and optimizes resource allocation.
-In short, it refers to managing and disposing of technology assets securely, environmentally responsible, and financially advantageous.
+IT asset recovery is more than just a hardware asset disposal process; it’s a sustainable strategy to breathe new life into old equipment and optimize resource utilization.
+In short, it means managing and disposing of technology assets securely, environmentally friendly and cost effective.

-It maximizes investment value, reduces compliance costs, prolongs equipment life, allows you to manage inventory, is cost-effective, promotes sustainability, and ensures proper asset management and disposal of equipment at the end of life.
+It maximizes value, reduces compliance costs, extends equipment life, allows you to manage inventory, is cost effective, sustainable and ensures proper asset management and disposal of equipment at end of life.

-It saves costs by extending the life of IT assets, optimizing resource usage, and recouping initial investments through resale or remarketing.
+It saves costs by extending IT asset life, optimizing resource usage and recouping initial investment through resale or remarketing.
 Proper disposal also prevents fines and penalties.

-To ensure data security during asset recovery services, employ secure data wiping techniques, encrypt sensitive data, partner with reputable logistics providers, document the chain of custody, obtain asset recovery certifications for data destruction, and educate end users on data security best practices.
+To ensure data security during asset recovery services, use secure data wiping, encrypt sensitive data, partner with reputable logistics providers, document chain of custody, get asset recovery certificates for data destruction and educate end users on data security best practices.